leoyin1127/MultitasknnUNetv2/readme.md

 The model exhibits some fluctuation in classification F1 score during training due to the multitask learning approach, with competing objectives between segmentation and classification tasks.

-## Implementation Challenges and Solutions

-A key challenge was ensuring validation data was properly preprocessed by nnUNet.
-We solved this by:
-1. Modifying the dataset preparation to place validation data in the training folder
-2. Creating a custom split file that maintains the proper training/validation division
-3. Explicitly including validation cases in preprocessing

 ## Acknowledgement